Skip to main content

 PersonasBuyer and user profiles”VP of Sales”, “GTM Engineer”

-Use CasesProblems your product solves”Automate outbound sequencing”
+Use CasesProblems your offering solves”Automate outbound sequencing”

 SegmentsTarget market verticals”Enterprise SaaS”, “Healthcare”